ubc/docker-canvas/README.md

 ### Update Canvas

 The official Canvas docker image might not be up-to-date with the version available on github.
 If you need an updated image, you will have to build it yourself.
-Check out Canvas from Instructure's github (make sure you're on the branch you need, e.g.: stable) and run:
+Check out Canvas from Instructure's github.
+You will probably have issues building the image from the branches (master, stable, etc), so checkout out one of the release tags, e.g.:

+    git checkout tags/release/2020-12-16.47

+Then build the docker image with:

     docker build -t instructure/canvas-lms:stable .